 3.3.1.
-Binational blockchain, a partnership between Peruvian and Chilean Customs interoperability and traceability of the information between the customs administrations.
-This is expected to strengthen cooperation through the safe exchange of information, the offering of mutual administrative assistance, and the improvement of risk assessment to fight against illicit trade while facilitating the flow of goods (Yaren 2020).
-According to the WCO and WTO, the implementation of blockchain is in the experimental phase; of the customs administrations surveyed for 2021, 41% did not have a structured plan on the matter, 24% anticipated its implementation on the agenda over the next three years, 19% were working on proofs of concept, and 14% had pilot projects.
+Binational blockchain, a partnership between Peruvian and Chilean Customs interoperability and traceability of the information Finally, it is important to note that blockchain can between the customs administrations.
+This is expected contribute to the accuracy of the selectivity system to strengthen cooperation through the safe exchange and the early detection of fraud patterns related to of information, the offering of mutual administrative valuation, among others.
+As mentioned in the case assistance, and the improvement of risk assessment study, approximately 30% of the declarations are red to fight against illicit trade while facilitating the flow of (physical and documentary) (SUNAT 2022[b]).
+Further goods (Yaren 2020).
+According to the WCO and WTO, investigation on the matter can include the influence of the implementation of blockchain is in the experimental the channel of control, the type of goods traded, and the influence of Free Trade Zones (ZOFRATACNA-Peru and phase; of the customs administrations surveyed for 2021, 41% did not have a structured plan on the matter, 24% ZOFRI-Chile). anticipated its implementation on the agenda over the 3.3.2.
+Blockchain partnership between Customs and next three years, 19% were working on proofs of concept, other stakeholders and 14% had pilot projects.
 (WCO & WTO 2022).